 In the training, book, and course Maia shares great examples and templates that you can edit to suit your needs, and spends a chapter on each of the sections of the flexi.
 I used her structure to make a worksheet that fits my schedule, but she offers a free download here that might be a great starting point.
+Update: check the bottom of the post to get a free download of teacher planner pages.
 It was so helpful to see her break down her organizational systems because she was a teacher and really knows what we need.
 Who else can better relate to all the parent phone calls, copies, lessons, meetings, paperwork?

 I customize it each year because I CAN, and because my schedule and responsibilities change each year.
 The top half of the worksheet is a glance of my week.
 The top row is dedicated to reminders for that day.
 If I get an email with a reminder that we have a Fire Drill on Thursday, I would write it in at the top, so it doesn’t get lost among the other to dos.
 Below that, I have a section with reminders of items that I need to accomplish before students arrive.
 These will never change, so they go into the computer version of the worksheet.
 I have to check my email each morning, so there is no point in writing that in daily, but I need to check off that I did it.
 If you have a homeroom or advisory where you have 90 tasks that have to be accomplished, put it in your calendar section too.
 Students office folders go home Wednesday and dress code has to be checked daily, so it goes there for the year.
 The weekly worksheet is great because it only focuses on the week at hand, which is a simplified alternative to a teacher planner.